Purplepenguin67/employee-tracker/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Installation

+Run "node app.js" in command line and you will be prompted with options.

 ## Screenshots